negrusti/yacht-devices-tools/README.md

 # YDConfig

-iCLI utility to configure Yacht Devices devices from Raspberry Pi CLI.
-Should work on any SocketCAN systemc though.
+CLI utility to configure Yacht Devices devices from Raspberry Pi CLI.
+Should work on any SocketCAN system though.

 ## Usage example